Scag Split Steel Pulleys

 - Stronger than cast-iron pulleys

 - Stronger than stamped pulleys

-- Lighter-weight than cast-iron pulleys = less wear and tear
+- Lighter-weight than cast-iron pulleys = less wear and tear on the drive systems

 - No extra balance holes required / pulley is balanced